 \subsubsection{Generalized estimation equations (GEE) discriminant analysis for repeated measures data}

 Joint generalized estimating equations (GEEs) are another possibility to derive more robust estimates of the sample means and covariance matrix from multivariate longitudinal data \citep{Brobbey2022, Inan2015}.
 GEEs provide population-level parameter estimates, which are consistent and asymptotically normally distributed even in case of misspecified working correlation structures of the outcome variables.
 The covariance matrix is estimated by a robust sandwich estimator \citep{Hardin2013}.
-Brobbey et al. (\citeyear{Brobbey2022}) proposed the use of GEEs for multivariate repeated measures data \citep{Inan2015} in the context of repeated measures LDA.
-The population-level estimates of the GEE model are plugged into the repeated measures LDA classification rule.
-For parsimony, the joint GEE model by Inan (\citeyear{Inan2015}) uses a decomposition of the working correlation matrix into a $t \times t$ within- and a $p \times p$ between-multivariate response correlation matrix through the Kronecker product.\\ We fitted the joint GEE model by Inan (\citeyear{Inan2015}) to the data of each group $i \in \{0,1\}$ to obtain the class-specific means and covariance matrix estimates, which we subsequently pooled to obtain the common covariance matrix of the entire dataset.
+Brobbey et al. (\citeyear{Brobbey2022}) proposed the use of GEEs for multivariate repeated measures data in the context of repeated measures LDA as implemented by Inan (\citeyear{Inan2015}).
+The population-level estimates { ($\hat{\bm{\mu}}_0, \hat{\bm{\mu}}_1, \widehat{\bm{\Sigma}}$)} of the GEE model are plugged into the repeated measures LDA classification rule.
+For parsimony, the joint GEE model by Inan (\citeyear{Inan2015}) uses a decomposition of the working correlation matrix into a $t \times t$ within- and a $d \times d$ between-multivariate response correlation matrix through the Kronecker product.\\ We fitted the joint GEE model by Inan (\citeyear{Inan2015}) to the data of each group $i \in \{0,1\}$ to obtain the class-specific means and covariance matrix estimates, which we subsequently pooled to obtain the common covariance matrix of the entire dataset.